 Are Dogs Descended From Wolves?

-Well, not exactly, but kinda...
-We promise, we're going to clear this up so keep reading!
+Well, not exactly, but kind of...
+We promise we're going to clear this up, so keep reading!

 To understand how scientists view this, take a look at the scientific names for both gray wolves and dogs:

 Canis is the genus for wolves and lupus, which is the species name for gray wolves specifically.
 Note that scientists call domesticated dogs by the same name as gray wolves, Canis lupus, but they add another name behind this, familiaris.

 In the scientific world, this is to indicate that domesticated dogs, from Chihuahuas to Great Danes, are a SUBSPECIES of the gray wolf (Canis lupus).

 Honestly, scientists quibble over the exact definition of the term!
 However, generally speaking, in zoological nomenclature, a subspecies is a distinctive group within a species that has become geographically and or otherwise isolated from the broader species.

 Although the subspecies can mate and produce viable offspring with broader species, it doesn't happen in the wild much at all, and if it does, only at a very low rate.

 Over time, the subspecies will diverge in both physical and behavioral traits from the broader species and eventually become a new species incapable of successful mating with the broader species, but this can take tens of thousands of years.

 To complicate things even further, over those thousands of years that a subspecies is essentially isolated from the broader species, a few individuals from the subspecies may actually mate and have viable offspring with the broader species.
 So, there is a trickle of gene flow which can make the formation of a new species from the subspecies really messy and even slower than would occur if there was actually COMPLETE isolation.